kpurcell/NOAA_Shrimp_ELB_Analysis/Presentation/Other/Website/Shrimp_ELB_Analysis_website.md

 One week model results:
 - 2006 and 2007 are not significant
-- Smooths for Julian day and Location by do were **not significant**
+- Smooths for Julian day and Location and location by do were **not significant**